The Rise of Poland as a Manufacturing Center

 - Inbound transit times to the Eastern US that are at least 10 days faster than Asian imports

-But in order to fully capitalize on these advantages, importers must have an effective and efficient inbound shipping solution – one that solves for transport and customs challenges commonly seen on Poland-to-US container freight.
+But to fully capitalize on these advantages, importers must have an effective and efficient inbound shipping solution – one that solves for transport and customs challenges commonly seen on Poland-to-US container freight.
 We hope this short guide helps you navigate some of these challenges.

 Just one.